snu-mllab/Achievement-Distillation/README.md

 ## Evaluation

-If you want to evaluate the agent on a new environment, you can use the following command.
+If you want to evaluate an agent on a new environment, you can use the following command.
 This will create a video displaying the agent's behavior.

 ```
 python eval.py --exp_name [your exp name] --timestamp [your timestamp]